craigyjp/Moog-Source-clone/README.md

 * Arpeggiator 24 notes similar to original source in operation
 * 2x 64 note step sequencers
 * Sequencers stored to each patch
+* Refined the interval control to be a fine tune upto 31 cents for the first quarter turn, after that its semitones to 2 octaves.

 How it sounds  https://youtu.be/6hMTac6jpIQ